draftedus/tangram/README.md

 # Tangram

-Tangram is an all-in-one machine learning toolkit for programmers.
+Tangram is an all-in-one machine learning toolkit designed for programmers.
 Here's the TLDR:

 1. Install the `tangram` CLI: [Install Instructions](https://www.tangramhq.com/docs/install).
 2. Train a machine learning model from a CSV file: `tangram train --file heart_disease.csv --target diagnosis`.
 The CLI automatically performs feature engineering, trains a number of models with a range of hyperparameter settings, and writes the best one to `heart_disease.tangram` in the current directory.
-Your data stays secure because all training happens on your laptop or your own server.
+Your data stays secure because all training happens on your own computer.
 If you want more control, you can configure training with a YAML config file.
 3. Use one of the language libraries to load your model and make predictions from your code.
-Prediction happens in process, so predictions are fast and data doesn't go over the network.
+Prediction happens via FFI, so predictions are fast and data doesn't go over the network.
 Go, JavaScript, Python, and Ruby are available now.
 C/C++, C#, Java, PHP, and Rust are coming soon.
-4. Run `tangram app --model heart_disease.tangram`.
+4. Run `tangram app`, open your browser to http://localhost:8080, and upload the model you trained.
 This starts a web app where you can:

 - View stats and metrics showing how your model performed on the test set.
 - Tune your model to get the best performance.
 - Make example predictions and view detailed explanations.
 - Set up production monitoring so you can view stats, metrics, and explanations of real-world predictions.

-Watch the video below to learn more.
+Watch the video below to see a demo.

 <p align="center">
 	<img src="tangram.svg" title="Tangram">